Chicco TRE Review

 Brakes

-The Chicco has single action brakes with a process that is not intuitive and includes the complicated handbrake system we loathe.
+The Chicco has single-action brakes with a process that is not intuitive and includes the complicated handbrake system we loathe.
 It consists of pulling the brake and moving the locking lever.
 It is easy to think you've activated the brake when it isn't, so we encourage double-checking.
-While the handbrake is also a deceleration brake, we find it doesn't do this very well and is hard to pull and located in an awkward place.
+While the handbrake is also a deceleration brake, we find it doesn't do this as well as options like the BOB Alterrain Pro and is hard to pull and located in an awkward place.

 Storage

-The large storage bin holds up to 10 lbs and works with our large diaper bag.
+The large storage bin holds up to 10 lbs and works with our large diaper bag, but we wish it had a cover like the one found on the Thule Urban Glide 2.
 The bin is easy to access and can be used from the back, sides, and front.
 The basket is a little shallow and a little further back with a solid bar in the back.

 The parent console is canvas and appears to be a weak attempt at reproducing the BOB's parent console.
 It has 3 mesh pockets that are too shallow and loose to hold water bottles.
 The canvas bag has a heavy wire frame that hangs from the handlebar and keeps the bag open.